f3d-app/f3d/doc/dev/GOVERNANCE.md

 Sponsor are users that are currently sponsoring the project.
 They are acknowledged as such in each release and on [discord](https://discord.f3d.app).
 Sponsoring can be done either one-time or monthly.
 One-time sponsor will only be considered sponsor until the next release.
 See the detail on our [sponsor page](https://github.com/sponsors/f3d-app).

-### 1.6 Industrial sponsor
+### 1.6 Industry sponsor

-Industrial sponsor are company that are currently sponsoring the project.
+Industry sponsor are company that are currently sponsoring the project.
 They are acknowledged as such in each release and in the [README.md](../../README.md) of the project with an appropriate logo.
-Potential industrial sponsor should reach out to maintainers.
+Potential industry sponsor should reach out to maintainers.

 ## 2. Decisions